Springfields Academy has featured prominently in a Guardian article exploring the future of education for autistic children and young people.

-The Guardian piece examines ongoing debate around SEND provision and the future role of specialist education, using examples from the well-known Calne school while discussing wider challenges facing support for children with additional needs.
+The piece examines ongoing debate around SEND provision and the future role of specialist education, using examples from the well-known Calne school while discussing wider challenges facing support for children with additional needs.

 Throughout the article, Springfields is presented positively as an example of specialist education supporting autistic children and young people, highlighting how structured environments and specialist support can help pupils feel safe and able to learn.